During the Gold accreditation a school is assessed at the highest level of the Award.

 - Do involve the pupils in your steering group to help create the evidence presentation if you can.

-- Quotes from parents are useful as we often don’t get a chance to speak to them at the virtual visit.
+- Quotes from parents are useful as we often don’t get a chance to speak to them

 - Short video clips or voice overs are welcome.